 If you’re still unsure which one you should choose, then I recommend the;

 The TF1000 is, in my opinion, the best option for people who are overweight or obese and want to use their machine for walking.
-The main reason I recommend this model is the fact that it has a solid construction which can hold a maximum of 400 Lb.
+The main reason why I recommend this model is the fact that it has a solid construction which can hold a maximum of 400 Lb.

-If you also want to use your machine for jogging or running and weigh less than 220 Lbs, I would go for the Sunny Health & Fitness.
+If you also want to use your machine for jogging or running and weigh less than 300 Lbs, I would go for the NordicTrack T 6.5S.
 It’s a decent model with more than enough features to help you lose weight.

 Good luck with your decision and your weight loss journey.
 If you’ve got a question about heavy-duty treadmills (or something else), then feel free to ask it in the comment section below!

 7 thoughts on “High-Weight Capacity Treadmills For Heavy People”